Ambient Diffusion Posterior Sampling: Solving Inverse Problems with Diffusion Models Trained on Corrupted Data: Method

 For most forward operators it is intractable to write the likelihood in closed form.
-Hence, several approximations have been proposed to use diffusion models for inverse problems~\cite{dps, ddrm, mri_paper, song_mri_paper, chung2022improving, feng2023score, diffusion_pnp}.
-One of the simplest and most effective approximations is Diffusion Posterior Sampling (DPS) \cite{dps}.
-DPS estimates $\vx_0$ using $\vx_t$ and uses the conditional likelihood $p(\vy_{\mathrm{inf}}|\hat \vx_0)$ instead of the intractable term, i.e. DPS approximates $p(\vy_{\mathrm{inf}} | \vx_t)$ with $p(\vy_{\mathrm{inf}} | \vx_0=\E[\vx_0 | \vx_t])$.
+Hence, several approximations have been proposed to use diffusion models for inverse problems~\citep{dps, ddrm, mri_paper, song_mri_paper, chung2022improving, feng2023score, diffusion_pnp}.
+One of the simplest and most effective approximations is Diffusion Posterior Sampling (DPS)~\citep{dps}.
+DPS estimates $\vx_0$ using $\vx_t$ and uses the conditional likelihood $p(\vy_{\mathrm{inf}}|\hat \vx_0)$ instead of the intractable term, i.e. DPS approximates $p(\vy_{\mathrm{inf}} | \vx_t)$ with $p(\vy_{\mathrm{inf}} | \vx_0=\E[\vx_0 | \vx_t])$, where $\gamma_t$ is a tunable guidance parameter.
 The update rule becomes: